IBM/event-automation/_eem_11.1/06-consume-subscribe/02-subscribing-to-topics.md

 2. In the navigation pane, click **Catalog**.
 3. Select an event source from the list by clicking the topic name.
 4. Click **Generate access credentials** in the **Topic information** view.
-5. Follow the instructions to request access: provide your contact details, and click **Subscribe**.
+5. Follow the instructions to request access: provide your contact details, and click **Generate**.

    The modal will present your subscription credentials.
 This credential is a `SASL` username and password, which uniquely identifies you and your usage of this event source (topic).
 These credentials must be used when accessing the event source through the Event Gateway.